Has a social worker contacted you about your children?

 Ask Legal Aid BC about Parents Legal Centres

 When you call Legal Aid BC, ask if you qualify for a free lawyer and advocate/Aboriginal Community Legal Worker (ACLW) through a Parents Legal Centre (PLC).
-You may qualify for this service if you've been contacted by a social worker.
+You might qualify for this service if a social worker has contacted you.

 The lawyer can:

-- represent you during mediations, Family Case Conferences, and other meetings, and
+- represent you during mediation, family case conferences, and other meetings